OutSystems/docs-odc/src/eap/security.md

 For more information see [Architecture of authentication and authorization mechanism](architecture/identity.md).

-### Secure gateways
+### Private gateways

-Secure Gateways is an ODC feature that lets you connect your apps to private data and private services ("endpoints") that aren't accessible by the internet.
+Private Gateways is an ODC feature that lets you connect your apps to private data and private services ("endpoints") that aren't accessible by the internet.

-For more information see [Configure a secure gateway to your private network](configuration-management/secure-gateway.md).
+For more information see [Configure a private gateway to your network](configuration-management/private-gateway.md).

 ## Containers